PERSONALITY ASSESSMENT TESTING

 Behavior is observable and in most cases aligns with core personality.
 But behaviors are often a “mask” we wear to cover up our core personality traits.
 This is why you sometimes get a shy extrovert or a careless perfectionist.
 For the longest time, turnover costs were low and qualified candidates were lined by the dozens.
 However, talent management has changed, cost of hiring is enormous, and the time it takes has skyrocketed.

-Fortunately, Employee Personality Assessment Tests can help match candidates to the proper career.
+Fortunately, employee personality testing can help match candidates to the proper career.

 WHY BEHAVIOR IS A PROBLEM

 Hiring managers can see only behavior.
 They can’t see personality when the two aren’t aligned.
 A candidate can also learn to modify his behavior at the career interview but his personality still remains intact.
 As soon as he walks out the door, the mask comes off.
 In other words, I may love the way the Porsche 911 looks sitting in the parking lot but I really have no clue how it drives.
 For all I know, someone might have replaced the engine with one from a Prius Hybrid.

 And that’s exactly what happens every time a recruiter or manager interviews a candidate for a career.
 The candidate puts on his game behavior and the manager tries to figure out if this is really the person who will show up for work.
 Unfortunately, candidates seem to be much better at playing the game than managers are at decoding the playbook.